bagisto/user-guide/src/configure/google-captcha.md

 - Customer sign in and sign up
 - Forgot password
+- The **Contact Us** page
-- The **Contact Us** page, and the contact form on product pages while the cart page is turned off
+- The contact form on product pages, which replaces the cart buttons while the cart page is turned off under [Checkout](./checkout.md)
 - Sign in during checkout

+The sign-up and sign-in forms are described in [Customer Account](../customer/customer-account.md).